-The following table provides information with respect to our compensation plans under which equity compensation was authorized as of December 31, 2015.
+The following table provides information with respect to our compensation plans under which equity compensation was authorized as of December 31, 2016.

-Number of securities remaining available for Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights future issuance under equity compensation plans (excluding securities reflected in column a) Plan category (a) (b) (c) $^{(2)}$ Equity compensation plans approved by security holders (1) 7,474,434 \$ 0.93 2,067,272 Equity compensation plans not approved by security holders 500,000 \$ 0.94 Total 7,974,434 \$ 0.93 2,067,272
+Number of securities remaining available for Number of securities future issuance under to be issued upon Weighted average equity compensation exercise of exercise price of plans (excluding outstanding options, outstanding options, securities reflected in warrants and rights warrants and rights column a) Plan category (a) (b) (c) $^{(2)}$ Equity compensation plans approved by security holders (1) 9,325,393 \$ 0.85 2,503,519

-- (1) The amounts shown in this row include securities under the Matinas BioPharma Holdings, Inc. Amended and Restated 2013 Equity Incentive Plan (the "2013 Plan"). - (2) In accordance with the "evergreen" provision in our 2013 Plan, an additional 2,287,206 shares were automatically made available for issuance on the first trading day of 2016, which represents 4% of the number of shares outstanding on December 31, 2015; these shares are excluded from this calculation.
+- (1) The amounts shown in this row include securities under the Matinas BioPharma Holdings, Inc. Amended and Restated 2013 Equity Incentive Plan (the "2013 Plan"). - (2) In accordance with the "evergreen" provision in our 2013 Plan, an additional 2,326,380 shares were automatically made available for issuance on the first trading day of 2017, which represents 4% of the number of shares outstanding on December 31, 2016; these shares are excluded from this calculation.